Decomposing Network Influence: Social Influence Regression: Empirical Application

-\begin{itemize} \item Are actions directed at the one country at time $t-1$ predictive of the actions directed towards another at time $t$? \item What characteristics can explain why the actions of the one country at time $t-1$ are predictive of the actions of another country at time $t$? \end{itemize}
+\begin{itemize} \item Do the actions of one country at time $t-1$ influence the actions directed towards another country at time $t$ within the network, as reflected in the influence parameters $a_{ii'}$ and $b_{jj'}$? \item Which factors explain the network effects embedded in the influence parameters $a_{ii'}$ and $b_{jj'}$, determining the impact of one country's actions at time $t-1$ on the subsequent actions towards another country at time $t$? \end{itemize}

 The first covariate added to the influence specification, is simply a control for the distance between countries.\footnote{This is operationalized similarly as above using data from \pkg{CShapes}.} A negative effect for the distance parameter in the case of sender influence would indicate that countries are likely to send conflictual actions to the same countries that their neighbors are sending conflictual actions too.
 In the case of receiver influence, a negative effect would indicate that countries are likely to be targeted by the same set of countries that their neighbors are receiving conflictual interactions from.